zchee/golang-wiki/SettingGOPATH.md

 ## Windows 10 (command line)
 * Open a command prompt (`Win` + `r` then type `cmd`) or a powershell window (`Win` + `i`).
 * Type `setx GOPATH %USERPROFILE%\go`.
 (This will set the `GOPATH` to your `[home folder]\go`, such as `C:\Users\yourusername\go`.)
-* Close the command or powershell window.
-(The environment variable is only available for new command or powershell windows, not for the current window.)
+* Close the command or PowerShell window.
+(The environment variable is only available for new command or PowerShell windows, not for the current window.)